Ian-Maynard/GoutApp/README.md

  Features: The Color Display warning

- The app give a color-based rating:
+      The app will give a color-based rating:

       Green   - Zero to low uric acid metabolizing ingredients Yellow  - Low to Medium uric acid content